Trial start-up of Kazakh Tokamak KTM

 Valery Chuyanov, ITER Deputy Director-General for Fusion Science and Technology describes the Russian-developed concept of KTM as "conservative."
 "In order to study materials, you need a test-bed with constant characteristics—hence the rather conservative concept."

 In a September 2000 journal article

 , Evgeny Velikhov and other Russian and Kazakh scientists presented the KTM project as being "designed for modelling plasma-material interaction [...] under conditions expected for ITER."

 Last May, an article

-in the European Commission/Research website stressed the importance of the "concrete and growing cooperation [in fusion research] between EU and Kazakhstan."
+in the European Commission/Research website stressed the importance of the "concrete and growing cooperation [in fusion research] between the European Union and Kazakhstan."